ports-assets/net-mgmt_prometheus2/README.md

     - `git push && git push --tags`
   - Test and submit the updated `net-mgmt/prometheus2` port as usual

+In addition to building the asset manually as shown above, there is a helper script named `makeasset.sh`.
+The script will perform the checkout of Prometheus at a specified version, followed by the compilation of the asset, and copying it into the correct location within the repository.
+Committing the asset to the repository, tagging, and pushing the new version remain manual operations.

 <!-- document links -->
 [`devel/gmake`]: https://www.freshports.org/devel/gmake
 [`lang/go`]: https://www.freshports.org/lang/go